AdityaSuresh013/home-server-config/README.md

     sudo mkdir /mnt/Flash
     sudo mkdir /mnt/Windows

+Since network folders require authentication, create a credentials text file with the following lines:

+    username=*******
+    password=*******
+    domain=audi.server.xyz

+Network folders can be mounted using the following commands:

+    sudo mount.cifs //MyPC/data/server-1 /mnt/server-1 -o credentials=/path/to/file,uid=user1,gid=user1
+    sudo mount.cifs //MyPC/data/Flash /mnt/Flash -o credentials=/path/to/file,uid=user1,gid=user1

+To load network folder for the lab on computer startup, add the following line to `/etc/fstab` (Note that permissions are restricted to only the user marked in `uid=` through the use of `dir_mode=0700`:

+    //MyPC/data/server-1 /mnt/server-1 cifs credentials=/path/to/file,uid=user1,rw,dir_mode=0700 0 0

 Configure for static networking:
 - Edit /etc/network/interfaces to set static networking and reboot (in this case note that ens3 is the network device name)